SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 or Fate Points on the roll, and the gamemaster may give bonuses to rolls for people looking for a cheater or helping the cheater.
-The gamemaster should consider as many “angles” as possible when using the gambling skill, and add these as modiﬁers to one or more participants’ rolls.
+The gamemaster should consider as many "angles" as possible when using the gambling skill, and add these as modiﬁers to one or more participants’ rolls.